Paris-Beauvais Airport Transportation

-Exit the RER or the Métro at Porte Maillot and walk along the north or Neuilly side of the Paris Congress Center and the Hotel Concorde La Fayette (inset photo).
+Exit the RER or the Métro at Porte Maillot and walk along the north or Neuilly side of the Paris Convention Center and the Hotel Concorde La Fayette (inset photo).

-Beauvais Airport Shuttle runs seven-passenger vans between Beauvais and Paris hotels.
+Beauvais Airport Shuttle runs vans and minibuses between Beauvais and Paris hotels.
 It also offers service to Charles de Gaulle Airport and Disneyland Paris.
 Rates are quite a bit higher than what you'd pay for the airport bus.
 (Private shuttles are available for groups and spendthrifts.)

 For more information on BVA and ground transportation, visit the airport's official Web site at aeroportbeauvais.com.